An application manifest is a YAML file containing the entire configuration of an

 NAMEthe last wins.

-Binds the named service to the application.
+Binds the named configuration to the application.
 Multiple uses of the option accumulate.

 Side note: The three preceding options are supported by the